Setting Up and Keeping Charcoal Burning While Grilling

 Keeping both lids on the grill closed is the best way to keep the heat inside and prevent the charcoal from burning out too quickly.
 One of the most important things for maintaining temperature, specifically in an offset smoker like the Smokin' Champ, is damper control.
 Damper control is easy.
 Open for hotter, more closed for cooler.
 Make sure to five it about 10 to 15 minutes to adjust before you make other changes and don't forget to adjust both the smokestack and side damper.

 If you find that your grill temperature is dipping, prepare another chimney of charcoal and add it on top of your bed of coals.

+Grilling is a skill that improves with practice.
+Experiment with different techniques and charcoal arrangements to find what works best for your grill and cooking style.
 Preparing and maintain charcoal can feel daunting, but with a little preparation and practice, it is easy to get the results you need.